kaizen-ai/kaizenflow/documentation/technical/dataflow_design.md

            interfaces
         """
     ```
+- Some DAG builders can also add nodes to user-specified or inferred nodes
+  (e.g., a unique sink node) of an existing DAG.
+Thus builders allow one to
+  build a complex DAG by adding in multiple steps subgraphs of nodes.

 - The DAG and config builder functions are typically paired, e.g., a function to
   create a config with all and only the params needed by a `dag_builder`